The Lost Tapes (Sugababes album): Commercial performance

-After five days of tracking, The Lost Tapes debuted at number two on the UK Album Downloads Chart and at number 13 on the UK Independent Albums Chart.
+After five days of tracking, The Lost Tapes debuted at number 150 on the UK Albums Chart following its digital-only release, with 1,108 album-equivalent units.
+Additionally, the album debuted at number two on the UK Album Downloads Chart and at number 13 on the UK Independent Albums Chart.
 After the deluxe version of the album was released, the tracks "Back to Life", "Only You" and "Breathe Me" charted at numbers 49, 58 and 62, on the UK Singles Downloads Chart on 6 January 2023.